fcamblor/restangular/README.md

 From the project root, run :

-    mvn package
+    mvn jetty:run

-Maven will create an auto-executable jar named restangular-1.0.jar in the `target` subdirectory.

-The embedded web server can be run with :

-     java -jar restangular-1.0.jar
+Maven will run restangular in an embedded jetty server.

 The application is then available at : `http://localhost:8000/index.html`.

 ## Frameworks